tdg5/blog_snippets/lib/blog_snippets/articles/building_your_first_pry_plugin/README.md

 the reasoning behind this nomenclature, it seems excessive to suggest that a plugin without such a prefix is somehow *invalid*, as there is almost certainly a use-case for a Pry plugin that resists being automatically loaded by Pry.
-Eh, I'm probably being overly semantic.
+Eh, I'm probably being overly semantic, so enough of my editorializing.

 ![Load all the things!][Load all the things meme]